leomckenna/ticketmaster-data-collection/README.md

 ### 3. Run Analyses

-Analysis notebooks are under the folder `src/Analysis_python/`.
+The analyses are performed using the "events.db" SQLite database.
+All analysis notebooks are located in `src/Analysis_python/`.

 #### Option A: Run in Docker